Mirror frameworks for relatively Lipschitz and monotone-like variational inequalities: Convergence analysis

 Thus, we get

 Finally, using the monotonicity of $F$, we derive that

 This completes the proof. \end{proof}

-We are now ready to show the linear convergence of the mirror EP method for relatively Lipschitiz and relatively restricted monotone VIs, partially inspired by the recent works \cite{2020A,2020simple}. \begin{theorem} Suppose that the operator $F$ is $\lambda$-relatively Lipschitz continuous and $\mu$-relatively restricted monotone with respect to $\omega$ and the condition number of $F$ is denoted by $\kappa:=\frac{\mu}{\lambda}$.
-Let $\{u_k\}_{k\geq 0}$ be generated by the mirror EP method with the initial conditions $u_0=u_{-1}$ and the step parameters $\alpha_k$ and $\beta_k$ satisfying
+We are now ready to show the linear convergence of the mirror EP method for relatively Lipschitiz and relatively restricted monotone VIs.
+It should be noted that Theorem \ref{thMEP2} below and its proof are inspired by the linear convergence results in \cite{2020simple}.
+However, the linear convergence results here hold with a sharper rate under weaker assumptions, and apply to more general algorithmic framework--the mirror EP method. \begin{theorem} Suppose that the operator $F$ is $\lambda$-relatively Lipschitz continuous and $\mu$-relatively restricted monotone with respect to $\omega$ and the condition number of $F$ is denoted by $\kappa:=\frac{\mu}{\lambda}$.
+Let $\{u_k\}_{k\geqslant 0}$ be generated by the mirror EP method with the initial conditions $u_0=u_{-1}$ and the step parameters $\alpha_k$ and $\beta_k$ satisfying

-Then, for any $u\in\cU$ and $t\geq 0$ we have
+Then, for any $u\in\cU$ and $t\geqslant 0$ we have

 In particular, if $\alpha_k\equiv\frac{\theta}{2\lambda}$ and $\beta_k\equiv \beta$ with $\theta>0, \beta>0$ that satisfy the conditions \eqref{p1}-\eqref{p4}, then the best convergence rate, obtained by setting $\theta=\theta_0$ and $\beta=\frac{1}{1+\kappa\theta_0}$ with $\theta_0=\frac{\kappa-1+\sqrt{1+\kappa^2}}{\kappa}$, reads as